End users who are remote (not inside the corporate network)

 connect depends on the SSL response time of each gateway measured

-on the endpoint during tunnel setup.
+on the endpoint during the tunnel set-up time.

 For example, a user in Australia would typically connect to the